-- 921.6 A1 A self-interest, familiarity or intimidation threat is created when a close family member of an assurance team member is: - (a) A director or officer of the assurance client; or - (b) An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement. - 921.6 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the relationship between the assurance team member and the close family member. - The position held by the close family member. - The role of the assurance team member. - 921.6 A3 An example of an action that might eliminate such a self-interest, familiarity or intimidation threat is removing the individual from the assurance team. - An example of an action that might be a safeguard to address such a self-interest, familiarity or intimidation threat is structuring the responsibilities of the assurance team so that the assurance team member does not deal with matters that are within the responsibility of the close family member.
+- 921.6 A1 A self-interest, familiarity or intimidation threat is created when a close family member of an assurance team member is: - (a) A director or officer of the assurance client; or - (b) An employee in a position to exert significant influence over the subject matter information of the assurance engagement. - 921.6 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the relationship between the assurance team member and the close family member. - The position held by the close family member. - The role of the assurance team member. - 921.6 A3 An example of an action that might eliminate such a self-interest, familiarity or intimidation threat is removing the individual from the assurance team. - An example of an action that might be a safeguard to address such a self-interest, familiarity or intimidation threat is structuring the responsibilities of the assurance team so that the assurance team member does not deal with matters that are within the responsibility of the close family member.